American Addiction Centers: Research

 American Addiction Centers conducts studies and research through its subsidiaries.
 In 2018, the center conducted patient outcome studies with Centerstone Research Institute.
 In 2020, they conducted a study on people's alcohol consumption pattern during the COVID-19 pandemic, and a research on substance use disorder likelihood in the LGBTQ+ community.
 The company also conducted other alcohol-related surveys and studies during the pandemic.

 Controversy

 In 2018, a California jury issued a verdict against AAC, awarding $7 million to the family of a patient who committed suicide in a AAC facility and died 20 hours after his arrival.

 According to an investigation by Mother Jones, centers managed by AAC often leave patients unattended, which led to some patient deaths and lawsuits.
 AAC denies it and claims that its death rate is the lowest in the industry.

 In May 2019, AAC filed a defamation lawsuit against the National Association of Addiction Treatment Providers (NAATP).
+The lawsuit was dismissed in late 2021.